Dexter (TV series): Popular reception

 when Nielsen started including original shows on premium channels in its ratings.
 The season-four finale aired on December 13, 2009, and was watched by 2.6 million viewers.
 It broke records for all of Showtime's original series and was their highest-rated telecast in over a decade.
 The season-five finale was watched by a slightly smaller number of people—2.5 million.
 The show was declared the ninth-highest rated show for the first ten years of IMDb.com Pro (2002–2012).
 The seventh season as a whole was the highest rated season of Dexter, watched by 6.1 million total weekly viewers across all platforms.
+The season eight premiere was the most watched Dexter episode, with more than 3 million viewers total.
+The original broadcast of the series finale on September 22, 2013, drew 2.8 million viewers, the largest audience in Showtime's history.

 Awards and nominations

 Dexter was nominated for 24 Primetime Emmy Awards, including in the category of Outstanding Drama Series four times in a row, from 2008 to 2011, and Outstanding Lead Actor in a Drama Series (for Hall) five times in a row, from 2008 to 2012.
 It has also been nominated for ten Golden Globe Awards (winning two), seven Screen Actors Guild Awards and received a Peabody Award in 2007.

 On December 14, 2006, Hall was nominated for a Golden Globe Award at the 64th Golden Globe Awards.
 In 2008, the show was nominated for a Primetime Emmy Award for Outstanding Drama Series for its second season (Showtime's first-ever drama to be nominated for the award), and its star for Outstanding Lead Actor in a Drama Series.
 It won neither, losing to Breaking Bad actor Bryan Cranston.
 In 2010, Hall and Lithgow, in their respective categories, each won a Golden Globe for their performances in season four.